MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 #### Nodes

 Node are essentially entities which can hold any number of attributes (key-value-pairs).
 Nodes can be tagged with labels representing their different roles in your domain.
 In addition to contextualizing node and relationship properties, labels may also serve to attach metadata—​index or constraint information—​to certain nodes.
-The nodes of the database are as follows,
+The nodes of the database are as below the picture.

 ![](https://s3.amazonaws.com/dev.assets.neo4j.com/wp-content/uploads/to_graph_model.png)